alexdidier/rampc-quadrotor/pps_wiki/faq.md

 		ros::Subscriber my_subscriber = nodeHandle.subscribe("/fortytwo",1,fortytwoCallback);
 }
 ```
-then the subscriber only exists while the code between the ``{}`` is being exectute and removed after the ``if`` statement has completed it execution.
+then the subscriber only exists while the code between the ``{}`` is being exectuted and it is removed after the ``if`` statement has finished executing.
 To make the subscriber persist, then you need to declare the subscriber varaible outside of the ``if`` statement's context, i.e.,
 ```
 ros::Subscriber my_subscriber;
 if (true)